- Narcolepsy Test

 What Is Narcolepsy?

-Narcolepsy is a chronic neurological disorder characterized by excessive daytime sleepiness (EDS), sudden muscle weakness (cataplexy), the transition from being awake to being asleep (hypnagogic hallucinations), and sleep paralysis.
+Narcolepsy is a chronic neurological disorder that causes symptoms such as excessive daytime sleepiness (EDS), sudden muscle weakness (cataplexy), the transition from being awake to being asleep (hypnagogic hallucinations), and sleep paralysis.
 People with narcolepsy may fall asleep suddenly (sleep attack), which can make it hard to carry out normal daily activities.